 2. Nonprofit programs for military members – There are many nonprofits devoted to helping veterans and current military members protect themselves and their families from financial distress.
 One such example is the Save and Invest Military Center.

-3. Brigit – This cash advance app is the best option for anyone looking for a cash advance that is easy, fast, and reliable.
-There is no credit check when signing up, there is no interest, and there are no hidden fees.
-If you need cash in a bind, there are no better options!
+3. Brigit – This app has financial tools to help you spend smarter and track your finances better.
+It is the best option for anyone looking for budgeting help and in some cases, cash that is easy, fast, and reliable.
+There is no credit check when signing up, no interest, and no hidden fees.
+If you need cash in a bind, there is no better option!